Frank Horvat: 1980s

-The 1990s
+1990s

 In the 1990s, Horvat became interested in computer technology and produced Yao the Cat (1993), Bestiary (1994), and Ovid’s Metamorphoses (1995).
 He transgressed the Cartier-Bressonian rule of the "decisive moment" by combining parts of images shot at different times and in different places.
 Several years later, he produced A Trip to Carrara.
 This was also the period that he was one of the first photographers to experiment with Photoshop.

 Themes

 Women played a central thematic role in his fashion journalistic works, with a focus on realism.
 Speaking about women in his photography and his emphasis on natural looks, he said, “I was interested in women.
 I wanted to show what I liked about them.
 They would spend two hours in the makeup chair, and I’d try to get them to remove it so they’d look more natural.”
 In his own words, he kept away from pictures of war, disease, and suffering, "not out of indifference to these misfortunes, but because I feel neither the moral justification nor the physical courage to face such situations as a photographer.”
 However, his early photojournalistic works of Paris, had him focus on the city's seedy underbelly to counter the 'heavily romanticized' depictions of the city.